Corporate Services Contact Us

 22. Judgment and sentence by the Court

-When the accused is convicted, then both sides are invited to give arguments on the punishment which is to be awarded.
-This is usually done when the person is convicted of an offense whose punishment is life imprisonment or capital punishment.
+When the accused is convicted, both sides are invited to give arguments on the punishment which is to be awarded.
+This is usually done when the person is convicted of an offence whose punishment is life imprisonment or capital punishment.

-However when the sentence is pronounced in a summons case, the parties need not argue on the amount of punishment given.
-The sentence is the sole discretion of the judge.
+However, when the sentence is pronounced in a summons case, the parties need not argue on the amount of punishment given.
+The sentence is at the sole discretion of the judge.

-After the arguments on sentence, the court finally decides what should be the punishment for the accused.
-While punishing a person, the courts consider various theories of punishment like reformative theory of punishment and deterrent theory of punishment.
-Court also considers the age, background and history of an accused and the judgment is pronounced accordingly.
+After the arguments on the sentence, the court finally decides what the punishment should be for the accused.
+While punishing a person, the courts consider various theories of punishment, like the reformative theory of punishment and the deterrent theory of punishment.
+The court also considers the age, background and history of an accused and the judgment is pronounced accordingly.

 C. Post-Trial Stage

-Appeal can be filed by a party aggrieved by judgment on acquittal / conviction /sentence.
-On notice being issued to the opposite parties, arguments are placed before Appellate court by defence counsel and the public prosecutor.
+Appeal can be filed by a party aggrieved by a judgment on acquittal/conviction/sentence.
+On notice being issued to the opposite parties, arguments are placed before the Appellate court by defence counsel and the public prosecutor.
 Or,

 Revision Application :

-Where there is right of appeal provided but no appeal was filed then in its discretion the Sessions Court or the High Court can entertain a revision to prevent miscarriage of criminal justice system occurred by the orders of the lower court.
+Where there is the right of appeal provided but no appeal was filed, then in its discretion, the Sessions Court or the High Court can entertain a revision to prevent a miscarriage of criminal justice system caused by the orders of the lower court.

 26. Judgment of the Appellate Court or Court having revisional jurisdiction.

-The Court having such powers can either rebut the lower court judgement or confirm the judgment pronounced by the lower court.
+The Court, having such power, can either rebut the lower court's judgment or confirm the judgment pronounced by the lower court.

 27. Execution of Sentence.